 135 C.E. to 138 C.E.

-Sometime in the late 130s CE, Marcion of Sinope arrived in Rome, joined the Roman church, and secured influence with a reported donation of 200,000 sesterces.
+Sometime in the late 130s C.E., Marcion of Sinope arrived in Rome, joined the Roman church, and secured influence with a reported donation of 200,000 sesterces.
 Jerome records that Marcion sent a woman ahead of him to Rome to prepare the community for his arrival and win adherents in advance.
 She is commonly identified as Philumena, described in later sources as a deaconess and prophetess associated with Marcionite circles.
 In this same Roman setting, Marcion advanced his Apostolicon, a defined collection of Pauline epistles, marking the earliest clear record of a structured Pauline corpus publicly circulating in the capital.

 138 C.E.